+Will there be paralegal jobs available when I finish school?
+Follow along to learn more about this degree and jobs available.
 As long as there are lawyers, there will probably always be some form of paralegal employment.
 The Paralegal Profession has grown out of a need for lawyers to have non-legal assistants to carry out tasks they can’t find the time to do in a day’s work.
-The work of a paralegal will be specific to the law firms’ needs and may range from legal research and drafting legal documents to investigating the case and interviewing witnesses.
+The work of a paralegal will be specific to the law firms’ needs and may range from legal research and drafting legal documents to investigate the case and interviewing witnesses.
 The best chance for a paralegal to get and keep a job is to be a team player.